2025 San Diego Genius Honoree

 Genius Night Schedule

-Genius Award Dinner - October 18, 2025 @ 6 PM | The Westgate Hotel
+Genius Award Dinner - October 18, 2025 @ 6 PM

 Celebrate the 9th annual San Diego Genius Award Winner, Dr. Erica Saphire Ollmann, at the historic Westgate hotel.
 Performance featuring a brand new work by acclaimed composer Edric Saphire.